Click each of following tour options for details.

 My tours are offered year-round and I customize tours to what people want: you pick the date, time of day, and length of time (1-2 hrs).

-I take people into numerous Clan and County association buildings, to a herbal store, to Sai Woo … the only place in Chinatown where there’s been a restaurant for over 100 years, etc.
+I take people into numerous clan and county association buildings, to an herbal store, a Chinese produce store, etc.

-I’m the only guide who can take people into the heritage buildings, the only one that has a Master’s degree in Chinese Canadian History, and I donate 30% of what I make to the Chinese associations for upkeep and renovations.
+I’m the only guide who can take people into the heritage buildings, the only one that has a Master’s degree in Chinese Canadian History, and I donate to the Chinese associations for upkeep and renovations.

-Tours vary in length and price depending on whether it’s a regular tour, a school field trip, professional development for teachers, a themed tour or cooking experience, an outing for elders, etc. Please e-mail the tour operator at firstname.lastname@example.org for further details.
+Tours vary in length and price depending on whether it’s a regular tour, a school field trip, a themed tour or cooking experience, an outing for elders, etc. Please e-mail the tour operator at firstname.lastname@example.org for further details.

 Tours are $125/person for 3 hours.
 Please e-mail the tour operator at firstname.lastname@example.org for further details.